pijama de hombre a rayas clásico en tela

 • Depression

-• Decreased risk of hip or vertebral fracture
+• Reduction of hip or vertebral fracture risk

 Benefits of Physical Activity in Men with Cardiovascular Diseases

-Physical activity clearly decreases the risk of developing coronary heart disease (CHD).
-It is not so clear how much physical activity is needed, but it is a key element in the prevention of this disease that grows more every day and leaves its negative trace within society.
+Physical activity clearly reduces the risk of developing coronary heart disease (CHD).
+It is not so clear how much physical activity is needed, but a key element in the prevention of this disease, which is growing more each day and leaving its negative mark within society.

-Some studies have shown that those who performed the equivalent of 300 min/week of moderate-intensity leisure activity had a 20% lower risk of cardiovascular disease.
-Those who performed the equivalent of 150 minutes per week of moderate-intensity leisure-time physical activity had a 14% lower risk.
+Some studies have shown that those who engaged in the equivalent of 300 min/week of moderate-intensity leisure activity had a 20% lower risk of developing cardiovascular disease.
+Those who engaged in the equivalent of 150 minutes per week of moderate-intensity leisure physical activity had a 14% lower risk.

-Relative risks are lowest among people who were physically active below the basic guideline, but above those with lower levels, supporting the guideline's claim that some physical activity is better than none.
+Relative risks are lower among people who were physically active below the basic guideline, but above those with lower levels, supporting the guideline's claim that some physical activity is better than none.

-In a large prospective study of American men, vigorous-intensity physical activity, even at ≥70 MET-hours per week, was associated with a lower risk of incident major chronic disease and total cardiovascular disease.
-Running, playing tennis, and brisk walking were associated with a reduced risk of developing cardiovascular disease.
+In a large prospective study of American men, vigorous-intensity physical activity, even at ≥ 70 MET-hours per week, was associated with a lower risk of serious chronic disease incidents and total cardiovascular disease.
+Running, playing tennis, and brisk walking were associated with a reduced risk of developing cardiovascular diseases.

-Benefits of Physical Activity in Men with Chronic Illnesses
+Benefits of Physical Activity in Men with Chronic Diseases

-Weight reduction in men is best achieved and maintained with a combination of reducing diet, physical activity or physical activity program, and behavior change techniques.
-Increasing physical activity intensity was associated with loss of fat mass in severely obese men.
+Weight loss in men is achieved and maintained better with a combination of a reduced-calorie diet, physical activity or an exercise program, and behavior change techniques.
+Increased intensity of physical activity was associated with fat mass loss in men with severe obesity.

 Higher levels of physical activity were associated with a reduced risk of developing type 2 diabetes.
-Higher levels of leisure-time physical activity may reduce the risk of: chronic pelvic pain syndrome; Chronic prostatitis, in middle-aged and elderly men.
+Higher levels of leisure-time physical activity may reduce the risk of: chronic pelvic pain syndrome; chronic prostatitis, in middle-aged and older men.

 The effects of exercise on cancer-specific quality of life in men with prostate cancer:

-• Improvement of the specific quality of life of the cancer patient and the specific fatigue of the man with prostate cancer (up to 6 months of follow-up).
+• Improvement of the specific quality of life of the patient with cancer and the specific fatigue of the man with prostate cancer (up to 6 months of follow-up).

 • Positive beneficial effects for lower body strength and aerobic fitness.

-• Exercise as a factor in reducing the risk of prostate cancer is still unclear.
+• Exercise as a factor to reduce the risk of prostate cancer is still not clear.

-The objective of this blog is to highlight the importance of physical activity for men's health, acting as an ally in that diet, rest and exercise routine that should be considered very seriously, as much as wearing pajamas at bedtime. .
+The objective of this blog is to highlight the importance of physical activity for men's health, acting as an ally in that routine of nutrition, rest, and exercise that should be taken very seriously, just like the use of pajamas at bedtime.

-Hence, the choice of a good garment for sleeping and being at home also becomes relevant in relation to the topic we have been discussing.
-Before and after exercise you should have rested enough to face the physical activity in optimal conditions.
-For this reason, El Búho Nocturno can provide you with a wide variety of pajamas, where we are sure that you will be able to find the pajamas that best suit your preferences and needs and that provide you with the necessary comfort to rest.
+Therefore, the choice of a good sleepwear and loungewear becomes relevant in relation to the topic we have been discussing.
+Before and after exercise, one must have rested enough to face physical activity in optimal conditions.
+For this reason, El Búho Nocturno can provide you with a wide variety of pajamas, where we are sure you will find the pajamas that best suit your preferences and needs and that will provide you with the necessary comfort to rest.